justanirudh/gossip-simulator/README.md

 ### Some interesting findings in PushSum
 1. For push-sum + imp2D, at least 75% of the nodes converge to a **correct** value of global average(Graph-3)
 2. For push-sum + full, at least 75% of the nodes converge to a **correct** value of global average (Graph-3)
-3. For push-sum + line, at least 50% of nodes converge but do not converge to the same value (of global average) (Graph-3)
+3. For larger values of number of nodes, Imperfect 2D does better than Full.
-4. For push-sum + 2D, nodes converge to a **correct** value of global average but extremely slowly
+4. For push-sum + line, at least 50% of nodes converge but do not converge to the same value (of global average) (Graph-3)
-5. For push-sum + 2D and push-sum + line, sometimes some nodes dont receive the sum even once
+5. For push-sum + 2D, nodes converge to a **correct** value of global average but extremely slowly
-6. For larger values of number of nodes, Imperfect 2D does better than Full.
+6. For push-sum + 2D and push-sum + line, there might be **rare** cases when some nodes dont receive the sum even once